-We promote the national scheme of "Go in, Stay in, Tune in" during emergencies, which will be broadcast on local media.
-If you are asked to evacuate your home, you can go to relatives, friends or a local authority Rest Centre.
+We promote the national scheme of “Go in, Stay in, Tune in” during emergencies, which will be broadcast on local media.
+If you are asked to evacuate your home, you can go to relatives, friends, a community place of safety or a local authority Rest Centre.
 At the Rest Centre you will be given up-to-date information about the situation and when you can return home.
 Media announcements will also be made for people who are not at a Rest Centre.

-We have produced various leaflets with advice about how you can prepare before, during and after emergencies, which you can find in the 'Information and Resources' section of this page.
+We have produced various leaflets with advice about how you can prepare before, during and after emergencies, which you can find on the Somerset Prepared website.

 We have also produced leaflets which provide advice about the needs of animals in disasters.
-The three leaflets, in the Information and resources section, can help animal owners to think ahead and prepare effective plans before a disaster happens.
+The three leaflets, on the Somerset Prepared website, can help animal owners to think ahead and prepare effective plans before a disaster happens.
 They have been written by a vet, with the support of many major animal charities and organisations.
 The responsibility for animal welfare is now placed on animal keepers by the Animals Welfare Act 2006.

 Your parish or town council may know about the current local incidents and may have activated their Parish Emergency Plan if Emergency Services are overwhelmed.
 The Parish Emergency Plan will have personnel and resources which can be used to deal with emergencies.
 If you can offer any help during emergencies please contact your parish or town council.